History of Haryana: Hindi language movement

-that started on 30 April 1957 and lasted till 27 December 1957 in Hindi-speaking areas of Punjab, had paved the way for the demand for the formation of Haryana as a separate state for the Hindi speaking people of the united Punjab state.
-Movement started after government of post-independence Punjab tried to promote Punjabi as state language but many groups in modern Haryana were brainwashed to consider Punjabi as a threat.
+that started on 30 April 1957 and lasted till 27 December 1957 in Hindi-speaking areas of Punjab.
+Movement started after government of post-independence Punjab tried to promote Punjabi as state language but many groups in modern Haryana considered Punjabi as a threat.
 After this movement was successful in getting the ball rolling for a Hindi-speaking state.
 Another movement for leftover Punjabi-speaking parts started, this Punjabi suba & Punjabi language movement demanded under which Punjabi and gurmukhi to be made official in after division.
 After reorganisation, Haryana government banned Punjabi in the state.

 In 2018, the Government of Haryana started to award ₹10,000 per month pension to the Matribhasa Satyagrahis (Hindi language activists).